stwalsh4118/clio/docs/delivery/2/prd.md

 **As a developer**, I want captured conversations to be organized by date and project so that I can easily find relevant sessions later.

-**As a developer**, I want conversations exported to markdown format so that cursor-agent can easily read and analyze them.
+**As a developer**, I want conversations stored in a database so that they can be efficiently queried and analyzed.

 ## Technical Approach